Wish you knew exactly what to do with your child each day?

 What is Playing Preschool?

-Playing Preschool is 38 weeks / 190 days of homeschool preschool done easy: sequenced, planned, hands-on activities in a simple daily lesson plan.
+Playing Preschool Years 1 & 2 are ebooks.
+They are each broken in to 19 units of homeschool preschool done easy: sequenced, planned, hands-on activities in a simple daily lesson plan.
 Not only are these activities fun, but they’re educational – think reading, math, science, and art!

 What’s inside this program?

-The full program is 19 thematic units spanning 38 weeks, 26 alphabet letters, and 190 days.
-You’ll also find a 20+ page start up guide – so I can give you all the insight possible on how this program works.
+Each year of Playing Preschool is 19 thematic units spanning 38 weeks, 26 alphabet letters, and 190 days.
+With Year 1, you’ll also find a 20+ page Start-Up guide – so I can give you all the insight possible on how this program works.
+With Year 2, you’ll get an Introduction and School Readiness guide.

-You’ll find weekly overviews and daily lesson plans packed into this 300+ page program.
+You’ll find weekly overviews and daily lesson plans packed into the 300+ page programs.
 These are lessons I wrote out and scripted for you to help you be the best teacher possible for your child.

 There’s structure: each day follows a predictable pattern.